 Starches serve well as gelling, thickening or binding agents in soups, sauces, dairy products, bread and meat.
 They are budget-friendly and versatile ingredients that give your product the viscosity and texture you want.
 Modified starches, such as modified corn starch, also increase the stability of a variety of preparations.

-Starches and derivatives make your product bind better, have a fuller texture, taste great and are easier to process.
-Thanks to this versatility of functions, they are sought-after ingredients in all sectors of the food industry.
+Starches and derivatives make your product bind better, have a fuller texture, great appearance and are easier to process.
+Thanks to this versatility of functions, they are multifunctional ingredients in all sectors of the food industry.